-- k) Significant views to and from the Escarpment Urban Area shall be maintained and enhanced, consistent with the cultural heritage landscape. - I) Surface parking shall be prohibited between Scenic Drive and the main wall of any building that faces Scenic Drive. - m) The majority of parking shall be accommodated either through underground structures or within buildings. - n) A minimum of 30% of landscaped open space shall be maintained for each of Areas B-1 and B-2.
-In order to preserve the open, park-like setting, the established groupings of trees shall be preserved, where possible.
+- k) Significant views to and from the Escarpment Urban Area shall be maintained and enhanced, consistent with the cultural heritage landscape. - I) Surface parking shall be prohibited between Scenic Drive and the main wall of any building that faces Scenic Drive.

-- o) Continuous building walls along Scenic Drive shall be prohibited.
+- m) The majority of parking shall be accommodated either through underground structures or within buildings. - n) A minimum of 30% of landscaped open space shall be maintained for each of Areas B-1 and B-2.
+In order to preserve the open, park-like setting, the established groupings of trees shall be preserved, where possible. - o) Continuous building walls along Scenic Drive shall be prohibited.
 Buildings shall provide appropriate spacing based on building height to allow light, reduce shadow impacts and provide privacy between buildings.
 The spacing of the buildings will also promote views into and through the site. - p) All block townhouse units shall have the principal front door orientated towards Scenic Drive or an internal private condominium road or driveway.
-For townhouse units fronting both Scenic Drive and an internal public street, private condominium road or driveway, the principal entrance shall be orientated towards the public street. - q) All apartment buildings shall have a minimum podium height of 2 storeys and a maximum podium height of 4 storeys.
-Those portions of apartment buildings that abut Scenic Drive shall be setback above 4 storeys. - r) Green roofs shall be incorporated, where feasible, for all buildings that exceed 4 storeys in height. - s) Development of the Chedoke Browlands (Area B) shall incorporate sustainable site and building features and technologies to minimize energy consumption, conserve water, reduce waste, improve air quality and promote human health and wellbeing.
+For townhouse units fronting both Scenic Drive and an internal public street, private condominium road or driveway, the principal entrance shall be orientated towards the public street. - q) Deleted by OPA 203 - q) Green roofs shall be incorporated, where feasible, for all buildings that exceed 4 storeys in height. - r) Development of the Chedoke Browlands (Area B) shall incorporate sustainable site and building features and technologies to minimize energy consumption, conserve water, reduce waste, improve air quality and promote human health and wellbeing.
 All new development shall incorporate Leadership in Energy and Environmental Design (LEED) certification for new construction and neighbourhood development and Low Impact Development (LID) approaches, where possible.